openstack/python-openstackclient/doc/source/command-objects/role.rst

 role add
 --------

-Add role to a user or group in a project or domain
+Add role assignment to a user or group in a project or domain

 .. program:: role add
 .. code:: bash